paycp/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 This visualization confirms the theoretical predictions and provides a strong foundation for exploring more complex or real-world scenarios in future sections.

+## 5. Limitations and Further Improvements

+### Idealized Assumptions

+This model makes several simplifying assumptions:

+- **No air resistance**: In reality, drag significantly affects the range, especially at higher velocities.
+- **Launch from ground level**: The model does not account for launches from elevated platforms or terrains.
+- **Constant gravity**: Gravitational acceleration is treated as constant, though it can vary slightly with altitude or location.
+- **No wind or atmospheric effects**: Wind direction and speed can greatly alter projectile behavior.

+### Possible Extensions

+To increase realism, future versions of the model can include:

+- Air resistance (quadratic drag or using differential equations)
+- Launch from an arbitrary height
+- Custom terrain elevation or slope
+- Variable gravitational environments (e.g., other planets)
+- 3D projectile motion

+These refinements make the model more applicable to engineering, aerospace, and defense systems where precision is critical.

 ---